 What are gender norms and what does the philanthropy sector need to know to make an impact in grantmaking?
-Join Northern California Grantmakers, Silicon Valley Community Foundation, and Applied Materials for an interactive presentation by Riki Wilchins that will ground the audience in understanding gender norms and it’s connection to race and class.
-Following the presentation, Riki will be joined Bia Viera, Women’s Foundation of California and Emma Mayerson, Alliance for Girls, to discuss examples of how philanthropy and nonprofits are breaking down gender norms and working towards gender justice with an intersectional lens.
+Join Northern California Grantmakers, Silicon Valley Community Foundation, and Applied Materials for an interactive presentation by Riki Wilchins that will ground the audience in understanding gender norms and its connection to race and class.
+Following the presentation, Riki will be joined by Juan Gomez (MILPA), Emma Mayerson (Alliance for Girls), and Bia Viera (Women’s Foundation of California) to discuss examples of how philanthropy and nonprofits are breaking down gender norms and working towards gender justice with an intersectional lens.

 Join us to:

 - Understand the concept of "intersectionality"